 The WHO will be tracking progress against the WHO Mental Health Action Plan 2020-2030 through the regular publication of the Mental Health Atlas.
 This report has traditionally not tracked all the options for implementation, but there is a case to be made for the WHO to track whether or not suicide has been decriminalised given the pivotal importance of the issue in reducing rates of suicide (a key SDG target).
-Another means to track progress is the Countdown Global Mental Health, which is an independent monitoring mechanism for mental health and includes suicide decriminalisation as one of the indicators in tracking carried out by countries around the world.
-This interactive database is being launched in late September 2021, along with the first of its annual reports tracking progress across more than 10,000 data metrics.
+Another means to track progress is the Countdown Mental Health 2030, which is an independent monitoring mechanism for mental health and includes suicide decriminalisation as one of the indicators in tracking carried out by countries around the world.
+Lifeline International's global campaign 'Decriminalise Suicide Worldwide' includes a country progress tracker.
+It tracks the status of the decriminalisation of suicide in the 25 countries where it is still a criminal offence, and 27 other countries where the law is uncertain.